fortran-lang/fortran-lang.org/learn/intrinsics/index.md

      characters is worth-while, and still having issues converting the markdown to the proper formats.

+## Text Content Copyrights

 Each document file should indicate any specific license under which the document falls.

 Many of the documents presented here are modified versions of man-pages from the [Fortran Wiki](https://fortranwiki.org)